 Cairngorms National Park

 The Cairngorms National Park itself is an ideal day out for long walks or hikes.
 Long hikes and pub lunches, a little outsite your comfort zone?
 Why not pay a visit to the incredible Balmoral Castle, owned by the Royal family since 1852.
 You can book a tour in advance or visit on the day and with a full exhibition and special events, there’s something for everyone.

-Famous for its beautiful curve of golden sands, Aberdeen Beach lies seven miles from Aberdeen Airport and is a twenty minute taxi ride away at an approximate cost of £20-25 (depending on requirements).
+Famous for its beautiful curve of golden sands, this is the perfect location to go with either by yourself or with family!
 The Beach Esplanade has an amusement area with restaurants, a cinema and the Codonas amusement park.

 Hazlehead Park and Zoo is a popular day out for families, walkers and picnickers.
 It also has a petting zoo, a maze, an ice cream parlour and a memorial garden.
-Seven miles from the airport, a taxi ride to the park will cost a family £10-14 and takes approximately twenty minutes.
 Whether it’s your ideal day trip or a great way of breaking up the journey with the kids, it’s worth a visit.